kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Introduction.md

 Kaltura’s Mobile Video SDKs for iOS and Android provide the framework and tools to help you easily embed the Kaltura Video Player into native environments in your iOS or Android applications.

-The Kaltura Video Player is fully native and offers superb performance.
+The Kaltura Video Player is fully native and offers excellent performance, ensuring that your users receive the best viewing experience.

 The player’s architecture is designed to allow a seamless integration experience, enabling you to connect multiple playback engines and platforms.